shlomomdahan/shlomomdahan/README.md

 ![Banner Image](https://camo.githubusercontent.com/f1c0fc76d120f760664938edd8e1818f9d407b03f8ce7d306e12094d8853b6a0/687474703a2f2f692e696d6775722e636f6d2f6337476d414a662e706e67)

 Transitioning from a career in finance to software engineering, I blend my analytical background with my passion for tech, nurtured at the University of Pennsylvania.
-I'm particularly drawn to the energetic vibes of startup cultures and love connecting with people globally, thanks to my proficiency in Spanish and French.
+I'm particularly drawn to the startup cultures and love connecting with people globally, thanks to my proficiency in Spanish and French.

 ## 🛠️ Technologies & Tools
 - **Languages:** Python, Java, C, JavaScript, HTML, CSS